abhinendrayadav/ProVA/data/responses.md

 ## Basic_Rule_Of_Conduct/conflict_of_interest
 * Basic_Rule_Of_Conduct/conflict_of_interest
   - Prolifics recognizes that its employees are talented individuals, and that some may engage in other employment outside of their regular working hours with the Company.
 However, because the work may be in direct competition with the Company and may compromise the Company's interests, employees who engage in outside work must describe the outside work to their manager for approval before doing such work.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## Whistleblower_Policy/whistleblower
 * Whistleblower_Policy/whistleblower